priyansh18a/Knowanybook/README.md

 ### A project of Harvard University Course

 This project is part of web programming with python and javascript course by Harvard University.
-This project gives the user detailed info about books and recent reviews, and users can give his/her rating to the book.
+This project gives the user, detailed info about books and recent reviews, and users can give his/her rating to the book.
 Currently, this project has access to a 5000 book database.
 This project is made using **Flask Framework**.
 To store book data, it uses **Heroku SQL Database**.
 It uses **Flaskwhooshalchemyplus** library for search functionality and **Goodreads Api** for fetching the latest rating of the book.